 Sadly, no. Though orzo pasta resembles rice, it is just as much pasta as spaghetti or ziti.
 However, I do find that you can pack your orzo pasta dishes with veggies, perhaps more so than with other pastas.
 And, it’s also available as whole wheat orzo, which has a higher fiber content.

-If you love orzo like I do, you might want to also try my Creamy Orzo Chicken with Red Peppers and Mushrooms.
+If you love orzo like I do, you might want to also try my Creamy Orzo Chicken with Red Peppers and Mushrooms or my Summer Orzo Salad.
 Or, if you’re looking for other pasta dishes, check out my Angel Hair Pasta with Olives and Capers, Israeli Couscous with Chicken and Vegetables, or Shrimp Pasta with Tomatoes, Feta, and Olives.

 - 1 red bell pepper